CallinCeriani/blast2tree/README.md

 A Linux pipeline to quickly get genus-level identification for many genomes of uncertain classification at your chosen classification level.

 Requires:
-- a fasta file with your reference markers for each of the known species across your chosen classification level
+- A fasta file with your reference markers for each of the known species across your chosen classification level
-- a single fasta file containing the best representation from the reference markers
+- A single fasta file containing the best representation from the reference markers
 - Assembled genomes in the .fasta or .fna format

 #### Utilizes: